Employee ownership trusts

 Easier sale process

-From the owners’ perspective, the sale process is far easier as they are not having to deal with unknown third parties that may want to do extensive due diligence.
-The transaction will have more similarities with a management buy-out where the management team understands the company and has a good working knowledge of it so do not require the same level of investigation.
+From the perspective of a business owner, a sale to an EOT is far easier as they are not having to deal with unknown third parties and their professional advisors that may want to do extensive due diligence leading to sometimes complex negotiations over buyer protections.
+The EOT transaction will have more similarities with a management buy-out where the management team understands the company and has a good working knowledge of it so do not require the same level of investigation.

 A flexible structure